Kemosabe Records

-Kemosabe Records is an American record label founded by American record producer and songwriter Dr. Luke and owned by Sony Music Entertainment.
-The label is based in Los Angeles, California.
+Kemosabe Records is an American record label founded by record producer Dr. Luke in 2011.
+It was launched as an imprint of RCA Records, a division of Sony Music Entertainment.
+Based in Los Angeles, California, the label has signed acts including Doja Cat, Kesha, Becky G, Juicy J, R. City, Lil Bibby, G.R.L., LunchMoney Lewis, and Yelle.

 History

 In November 2011, Sony Music Entertainment announced a partnership with American record producer and songwriter Lukasz "Dr. Luke" Gottwald to launch his record label Kemosabe Records.
 The label jointly signs their artists with various labels under Sony, most predominantly RCA Records for their U.S. based artists.
 Gottwald was given the rights to hire his own staff, sign artists and develop talent, but he was only able to produce records for Sony artists until 2016.
 In April 2017, Sony distanced itself from the producer after singer Kesha accused him of rape.
-As of April 26, 2017, the Kemosabe website is no longer accessible.
 On the RCA and Sony Music's Website, Kemosabe has also been removed from the "Labels" list, and the "Facts and Figures" page on Sony's website.